 ), but the international ban and some very effective consumer awareness campaigns reduced these markets to a mere trickle.
 Now most of the ivory from poached African elephants goes to China

-), via smuggling routes across south-east Asian transit countries (some of which are also consumers of ivory) like Malaysia, the Philippines, Singapore, Vietnam, Indonesia and Laos.
+and the USA, and a lot via smuggling routes across south-east Asian transit countries (some of which are also consumers of ivory) like Thailand, Malaysia, the Philippines, Singapore, Vietnam, Indonesia and Laos.
 TRAFFIC estimates that the illegal ivory trade is now triple what it was ten years ago (read more here

 ).
 Ivory is carved into amulets, artworks, jewellery and cigarette lighters, among other things.
 When you visit any Asian countries, don't buy ivory of any kind - it may have come from illegally killed African elephants.